We’re experts when it comes to managed services client onboarding. After all, we’re dealing with client onboarding on a daily basis.

 Now we know what challenges can be encountered when onboarding clients.

-So following the below listed MSC onboarding best practices will help you avoid mistakes that will cause your business to lose clients.
+So following the below listed MSP onboarding best practices will help you avoid mistakes that will cause your business to lose clients.

-In our long involvement with client onboarding, we have learned that there are MSP best practices to follow:
+Over the years, we have learned that there are some managed services provider-specific client onboardingbest practices to follow:

-We’ve broken the MSC onboarding process down into 5 steps.
+We’ve broken the MSP onboarding process down into 5 steps.

 Even better, we built a workflow template around those steps that you can literally start using right now.